 Final Proof done, and ready to bake.

-Allow the dough to fill the tins, and bake.
+Allow the dough to fill the tins, and then bake.

 Like the idea of learning all this with a group of like minded home bakers?
 Our School of Sourdough workshops are held each month in the Lower Hunter Valley of NSW.
 Follow the link to find out more.